Birth of the Nature Conservancy of Canada

 2008 • Darkwoods, British Columbia

 We announced the largest single private conservation initiative in Canadian history: the spectacular Darkwoods in British Columbia.
-The 55,000-hectare (136,000-acre) property shelters a wide abundance of wildlife, including one of the last herds of mountain caribou in the world.
+The 55,000-hectare (136,000-acre) property shelters a wide abundance of wildlife, including grizzly bear and wolverine.
 Pristine water from alpine lakes feeds into 17 separate watersheds.
 Forests whose diversity rivals any in British Columbia thrive here.
 Read more >

 Second year of Natural Areas Conservation Program